What have we found so far? And what does that mean for you?

 What does our gold-prospecting metaphor tell us about working together?

-What do "crucial considerations" mean for effective altruism?
+Nick Bostrom explores what "crucial considerations" mean for effective altruism.

 Interventions which give us information might be more valuable than they seem.